Sari Nusseibeh: First Gulf War

-Following the firing of Scud missiles at Tel Aviv, Nusseibeh worked with Israeli Peace Now on a common approach to condemn the killing of civilians in the war.
-But he was arrested and placed under administrative detention on 29 January 1991, effectively accused of being an Iraqi agent.
-The arrest was then questioned by British and American officials, and the U.S. administration urged that he should either be charged or else the suspicion would be that the arrest was political.
+Following the firing of Scud missiles at Tel Aviv, Nusseibeh worked with Israeli advocacy group Peace Now on a common approach to condemn the killing of civilians in the war.
+But he was arrested and placed under administrative detention on 29 January 1991, and effectively accused of being an Iraqi agent.
+The arrest was questioned by British and American officials, and the U.S. administration urged that he should either be charged or else the suspicion would be that the arrest was political.
 He was adopted as a prisoner of conscience by Amnesty International. and letters of protest were written to The Times by academics including Peter Strawson, Isaiah Berlin and H. L. A. Hart.
 Some Israelis said the move was designed to discredit Nusseibeh before international opinion.
 Palestinians saw the arrest as a political warning that Israel did not intend to negotiate with any Palestinian leader, no matter how moderate.
 For example, Saeb Erekat of An-Najah University said: "This is a message to us Palestinian moderates.
 The message is, 'You can forget about negotiations after the war because we are going to make sure there is no one to talk to'".
 He was released without charge shortly after the end of the war, after 90 days of imprisonment in Ramle Prison.